adeskills/Nova-Health-Center/README.md

-Diabetes Risk Prediction – Nova Health Center
+Nova Health Center- Diabetes Risk Prediction

 Project Overview

 Nova Health Center is a multi-specialty clinic serving over 20,000 patients annually across both urban and rural areas.

 In recent years, the prevalence of diabetes among patients has been rising steadily, now affecting 1 in 10 adults,consistent with global statistics (WHO, 2023).